 For the fiscal year ended on or before June 30, 2015, employer contributions to the RRS are based on a percentage of the creditable compensation of the active members.
 This percentage is calculated annually by the RRS's actuary using the Projected Unit Credit method.
-Beginning with the fiscal year ended June 30, 2016, the Entry Age Actuarial Cost Method will be used in determining employer contribution rates.
+Beginning with the fiscal year ending June 30, 2016, the Entry Age Normal Actuarial Cost Method will be used in determining employer contribution rates.
 The annual contribution percentages include amortization of the unfunded actuarial liability.

-The City Code requires that contributions to the RRS consist of a normal contribution plus an accrued liability contribution, which, combined, equal the annual required contribution.
-Employer contribution rates and amounts for the years ended June 30 of 2014, 2013, and 2012, are shown in the table on page 38.
+The Code requires that contributions to the RRS consist of a normal contribution plus an accrued liability contribution, which, combined, equal the actuarially determined contribution.

-Contributions totaling \$44,461,114, including \$2,118,493 in member contributions, were made from July 1, 2013 to June 30, 2014 in accordance with the actuarially determined contribution requirements stated above.
+Contributions totaling \$49.0 million, including \$2.3 million in member contributions, were made from July 1, 2014 to June 30, 2015 in accordance with the actuarially determined contribution requirements stated above.